guidance-guarantee-programme/pension_guidance/content/appointments.en.md

 An appointment is a conversation with a pension specialist.
 You’ll talk about the options you have for taking your pension money.

-Your appointment will last around 45 to 60 minutes and we will:
+Your appointment will last around 60 minutes and we will:

 - explain your pension options
 - explain how each option is taxed